aymericbeaumet/blog/_posts/2021-02-13-prevent-chromedp-chromium-zombie-processes-from-stacking.md

 I have recently been playing with [chromedp](https://github.com/chromedp/chromedp).
-Chromedp is a Go library that enables you to programmatically control a Chromium browser.
-This can be using for different tasks: from testing to scraping.
-I have some memories from implementing a similar program in Node.js, and I was pleased to leverage a strongly typed language for the job.
+Chromedp is a Go library that enables you to control a Chromium browser programmatically.
+This can be used for different tasks: from testing to scraping.
+I have some memories of implementing a similar program in Node.js, and I was pleased to leverage a strongly typed language for the job.